--) in the row next to the job you want to show on the charts.
-The job ID will appear in Click the chart icon (the top bar next to the Cluster checkbox, and the statistics will appear on the appropriate chart. - To remove a job's statistics from the chart, click the next to the job ID in the top bar of the chart.
+- in the row next to the job you want to show on the charts.
+The job ID will appear in the top bar next to the Cluster checkbox, and the statistics will appear on the appropriate chart. - To remove a job's statistics from the chart, click the next to the job ID in the top bar of the chart.